oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `is_free_tier` - Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.
 * `is_mtls_connection_required` - Indicates whether the Autonomous Database requires mTLS connections.
 * `is_preview` - Indicates if the Autonomous Database version is a preview version.
+* `is_reconnect_clone_enabled` - Indicates if the refreshable clone can be reconnected to its source database.
 * `is_refreshable_clone` - Indicates whether the Autonomous Database is a refreshable clone.
 * `key_history_entry` - Key History Entry.
 	* `id` - The id of the Autonomous Database [Vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts) service key management history entry.